pursuitEvasionLegos/pursuitEvasionLegos.github.io/_posts/2016-03-03-ev3dev-tutorial.md

 - `catkin_init_workspace`
 - `cd ..`
 - `catkin_make`
-- `sudo cp -r /host-rootfs/home/nick/ros_pkgs/* ./src/`
+- `sudo cp -r /host-rootfs/home/nick/ros_pkgs/* ./src/` NOTE: you may see a message "sudo: unable to resolve host"...this is ok!
 - `cd ./src`
 - `sudo chown -R robot:robot *`
 - `cd ..`
 - `catkin_make`
 - `cd ~/`
-- Now edit `.bashrc` using `nano ~/.bashrc` and add the following lines to the end of the file
+- Now edit `.bashrc` using `nano ~/.bashrc` and add the following lines to the end of the file.
+NOTE: insert the actual master hostname where you see "hostname-of-master"

   ```
   if [ -f /opt/ros/indigo/setup.bash ]